 - Supporting Local Food Producers: PACES Dining Services is a proud supporter of local farmers, bakeries and food producers, purchasing nearly $500,000 worth of New York State goods each year.
 This not only supports our local economy, it also reduces the carbon footprint of each meal, with produce that didn’t have to travel as far to reach students’ plates.
 PACES even collaborates with the WISER Center to grow fresh organic greens and herbs on campus throughout the year, using tower gardens and vertical growing racks.

 - Academic Programs & Student Involvement: Students in our environmental studies major are prepared to become environmental leaders of the future.
 Faculty in a number of departments are engaged in research and scholarship on sustainability and the environment.
-Students can also get involved with the Middle Ground club, which is focused on promoting environmental stewardship through activism, engagement and volunteer work.
+Students can also get involved with the Environmental Club, which is focused on promoting environmental stewardship through activism, engagement and volunteer work.

 - WISER: The Wagner Institute for Sustainability and Ecological Research is a center for academic research and community collaboration focused on issues of sustainability.
 Students and faculty benefit from research-grade facilities at the WISER Greenhouse, plus grant funding to support sustainable agriculture, environmental education and more.